-• The monetary policymaker controls the price level P(t) directly and follows an NGDP targeting rule given by where R^n (t - 1, t), the gross nominal interest rate, is equal to the expected gross rate of NGDP growth between dates t - 1 and t.
+• The monetary policymaker controls the price level P(t) directly and meets a price level targeting criterion given by where R^n (t - 1, t), the gross nominal interest rate, is equal to the expected gross rate of NGDP growth between dates t - 1 and t.

-$$P(t) = \frac{R^{n}(t-1,t)}{\lambda(t-1,t)\nu(t-1,t)\delta(t-1,t)}P(t-1), \qquad (6)$$ troduction Environment Four policymakers Policy Equilibrium Inequality Conclusion
+$$P(t) = \frac{R^{n}(t-1,t)}{\lambda(t-1,t)\nu(t-1,t)\delta(t-1,t)}P(t-1), \qquad (6)$$

-- The NGDP targeting rule works because it provides a form of insurance for all households against current and future aggregate shocks. - This policy rule is not unique.
-See Bullard and Singh (JMCB, 2020).
+- The NGDP targeting rule works because it provides a form of insurance for all households against current and future aggregate shocks. - There is a multiplicity of monetary policy rules that can be used to implement the price level targeting criterion.
+See Bullard and Singh (JMCB, 2020). - See Giannoni and Woodford (2005) on targeting criteria.